Master’s Degree (MS) in Biology

 - Principles and Practices of Behavior Science in Cancer Control

-Student Organizations and Activities in the UDC Cancer Biology, Prevention & Control Master’s Degree Program
+Student Organizations and Activities in the UDC Master’s in Biology Degree Program

 Students in the master’s program have the opportunity to participate in a number of research-oriented institutes and programs, including:

 - The STEM Center for Research and Development is a valuable resource for biology students and other students in STEM disciplines.
-The center offers course, research, and enrichment activities designed to strengthen students’ academic skills and engagement and to increase graduation rates.
+The center offers course, research, and enrichment activities designed to strengthen students’ academic skills and engagement, as well as increase graduation rates.

 - Minority Access to Research Careers grant programs expose degree program students to current technologies and state-of-the-art equipment through hands-on research opportunities.